QueenSophiaLo/MATLAB-Circuits-Projects/Circuit Simulation/DC Motor Control for a Robot Arm/README.md

-# DC Motor Control for a Robot Arm
+# DC Motor Control for a Robot Arm (TODO: FINISHME)
 ### Introduction
 The below circuit model displays a DC motor which controls a robot arm: